Accesso effettuato come:

 I then moved on to a European menswear retailer and ran their fashion marketing across 4 countries.
 We had two collections a year: spring/summer and autumn/winter.
 Most of our clothes were manufactured in the UK or Portugal.
 How things have changed ...

 As well as running a landscaping business with my husband when our children were young, I started to work in the ethical sector and learnt about the impact of chemicals in our everyday lives.
 I heard Orsola de Castro, co-founder of campaigning organisation Fashion Revolution, speak at the Ethical Consumer conference and I just had to offer to be involved.
 I worked in the Education Team for 4 years developing resources for teachers as well as setting up a Student Ambassador programme for universities.
-I then acted as Country Coordinator Liaison for a year to cover maternity leave and had the priviledge of collaborating with all the country teams across the world.
+I then acted as Country Coordinator Liaison for a year to cover maternity leave and had the privilege of collaborating with all the country teams across the world.
 I also worked with the Global Coordination Team on communication and governance.

 As part of my blog, I interview Inspirational Sustainability Leaders.
 Read here about sourcing sustainable fashion fabrics with Emma Bottomley of Eloma Consultancy.